rystrauss/interact/interact/agents/deepq/README.md

 Vanilla Q-learning has been shown to overestimate Q-values due to the max operator in the update rule, and DQN suffers from substantial overestimations  in some settings.
 [Double DQN][3] (DDQN) is an attempt to remedy that that leads to better performance on several Atari games.

+### Dueling DDQN

+[Dueling DDQN][6] is an extension to Double DQN that uses a new network architecture to approximate the Q-function.
+The dueling network contains two separate estimators: one for the state value function and one for the state-dependent action advantage function.
+This modification leads to significantly better performance than the original DQN algorithm.

 ### Prioritized Replay Experience